UniversalDependencies/docs/_u-overview/syntax.md

 All these three books .
 det(books, All)
 det(books, these)
-num(books, three)
+nummod(books, three)
 </div>

+We are aware that the choice to treat function words formally as dependents of content words is at odds with some versions of dependency grammar, which prefer the opposite relation for many syntactic constructions.
+We prefer to view the relations between content words and function words, not as dependency relations in the narrow sense, but as operations that modify the grammatical category of the content word so that it can participate in different dependency relations with other content words.
+This view makes function words functionally (but not structurally) similar to morphological operations and is compatible with Tesnière's notion of the nucleus as the locus of syntactic dependencies.

-However, there are four important exceptions to the rule that function words do not take dependents:
+Nevertheless, there are four important exceptions to the rule that function words do not take dependents:

   1. Multiword function words
   2. Coordinated function words